 If your company has not yet been in operations for at least 12 months, you can answer quantitative questions with the best estimate that you anticipate for your first 12 months of operations.
 Please note that companies with less than 12 months of operations are not eligible for B Corp Certification, but may be eligible for Pending B Corp status if they are located in a region that has a legal pathway.
 See this article to determine when your company’s operations started based on the scope of the B Impact Assessment.

-If you have other questions about small businesses and the B Impact Assessment, reach out to our support team at firstname.lastname@example.org.
+If you have other questions about small businesses and the B Impact Assessment, contact your local B Lab partner or submit a ticket to our B Lab Global Support team via our KB Portal with any questions.